iamHrithikRaj/gip/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of GIP seriously.
+We take the security of Gip seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Please DO NOT